ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 Senders that send a SCONE packet or network elements that update SCONE packets every 20&ndash;30 seconds is likely sufficient to ensure that throughput advice is not lost.
-Senders can avoid synchronization of the sending SCONE packets with other senders, which might cause network elements to miss updates, by adding a small amount of random delay.
+To reduce the risk of synchronization across multiple senders, which may cause network elements to miss updates, senders can add a small random delay.

 ## Monitoring Flows {#monitoring}